 Paying Employees in Cash

 One of the most commonly used forms of tax evasion schemes employed by businesses is to simply pay their employees in cash.
 By paying their employees – either wholly or partially in cash – many businesses try to avoid paying the correct amount of employment tax.
 While paying employees in cash is entirely legal, it makes detecting wrongdoing difficult for the IRS, and defrauds employees of social security and Medicare benefits in the future.

 Another commonly abused-yet-legal technique businesses use to evade taxes is employee leasing.
 Employee leasing is when a business contracts an outside business to handle the bulk of their administrative, personnel and payroll concerns for their employees.
 Often, these companies will fail to report any portion of the collected employment taxes to the IRS.
 Instead, these taxes are usually spent by the business owners for their own personal benefit.
 In addition, these companies often dissolve, leaving huge sums of unpaid taxes in their wake.

 Another common employment tax scheme a business may employ is simply falsifying their payroll tax returns.
 By purposely understating the number of wages for which taxes are owed, many unscrupulous business owners try to avoid their tax burden.

 The penalties which can be incurred for employment tax avoidance can be extremely severe.
 For that reason, if you have been accused of operating an employment tax avoidance scheme, you need to immediately seek legal counsel.

 At Ayar Law, we represent businesses with state and federal tax problems that require creative solutions.
 We focus entirely on tax problem resolutions and giving our clients the fresh start they need.
 We’ll work directly with you and strive to give you the best solution for your individual situation.
-So, if you’re having tax troubles call Ayar Law today at (248) 262-3400 for a free, no-obligation consultation.
+So, if you’re having tax troubles call Ayar Law today at (800) 571-7175 for a free, no-obligation tax advice.